 Federal Mental Health Parity Law states that health plans (which offer mental health benefits) MUST offer them in parity with medical/surgical benefits.
 Many of our member programs will work with your insurance company or may be able to direct you to a third party to make sure that you receive the coverage you are entitled to.

 Lenders can work with families to craft individualized payment plans.

 Apply for Grants:

-Substance Abuse and Mental Health Services Administration offers grants to qualifying teens and families. http://www.samhsa.gov/grants
+Substance Abuse and Mental Health Services Administration offers grants to qualifying local associations. http://www.samhsa.gov/grants

 Adoptive Families Coalition

 Office Phone: (602) 740-7149

 Direct Phone: (602) 740-7149

 Population Served: Adoptive Families with children in need of therapeutic treatment

 How Funds Are Raised: Private and Corporate donations, email and direct mail campaigns, and community charity events